 The NSWEC's handbook "Information for Candidates and Scrutineers in Local Government Elections" was made available as was the "Election Funding Handbook" which explains candidates' obligations under the Election Funding, Expenditure and Disclosures Act 1981.

-There were three prospective candidates, and other interested parties, who attended this seminar.
+There were five prospective candidates who attended this seminar.

 The attendees were appreciative of the opportunity to have the election process and their obligations explained to them.